seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **IMOGEN**
 *Reads*
-‘Thy mistress, Pisania, hath played the
+'Thy mistress, Pisania, hath played the
 strumpet in my bed; the testimonies whereof lie
 bleeding in me.
 I speak not out of weak surmises,
 but from proof as strong as my grief and as certain